carpentries-incubator/intro-data-viz/episodes/00-importance-of-message.md

 ### The role of tables

-Tabular formats - common spreadsheet programs and delimited files - csv and tsv - can create and save data in a tabular format - that is, vertical columns arranged on top that intersect horizontal rows arranged below the column headings.
-The intersections create individual cells that contain individual data points.

-**Insert a hand-drawn table structure**

-A table is a necessary precursor to a chart, but is not a substitute for a chart.
-A table must be read to convey its information, and it is difficult and time-consuming to try to understand any patterns that might be present in the data.
+A table is necessary for making a chart, but is not a substitute for a chart.
+A table must be read to convey its information.
+Reading a data table makes it difficult to understand any patterns that might be present in the data.
 Consider this data table:

 | Average Monthly Temperature | Daily Walks per Dog |
 |:---:|:---:|